To the Bone (film): Reception

 To the Bone holds a 70% approval rating on Rotten Tomatoes, based on 66 reviews, with an average rating of 6.6/10.
 The website's critical consensus reads, "To the Bone offers an insightful, empathetic look at a widespread issue, led by exemplary work from Lily Collins in the central role."
 Metacritic gives the film an average score of 64 out of 100 based on 14 critics, indicating "generally favorable reviews".

 Justin Chang of Los Angeles Times wrote that the film was "part character study, part PSA" and that it "chronicles a brief but meaningful period in its protagonist’s healing journey."
 Chang said of Lily Collins' performance, "In a different film, Ellen’s sharp tongue might have made her an insufferable fount of wisecracking negativity, but Collins’ performance is subtler than that, and the script gives her ample opportunity to reveal the character's more complicated, vulnerable edges."
 Writing in The Guardian, Hadley Freeman was critical of the film, describing it as "shallow, sexist and sick".

 Backlash to the film was expressed in a variety of UK media outlets.
 New Statesman published an article titled "Why Netflix’s To the Bone could be triggering", in which Anna Leszkiewicz wrote that "Within hours of its release, screenshots and quotes from the trailer had made their way to pro-ana thinspo blogs" and compared the imagery of the film to pre-existing online pro-ana imagery.

-National British eating disorder charity Beat released a statement in response to the release of the film, which said: "We would strongly urge anyone that might be at risk of an eating disorder to think very carefully before watching this film."
+National British eating disorder charity Beat released a statement in response to the release of the film that read, "We would strongly urge anyone that might be at risk of an eating disorder to think very carefully before watching this film."

-In response to criticisms, director Marti Noxon said, "My goal with the film was not to glamourise EDs [eating disorders], but to serve as a conversation starter about an issue that is too often clouded by secrecy and misconceptions.
+In response to criticisms, director Marti Noxon said, "My goal with the film was not to glamourise [eating disorders], but to serve as a conversation starter about an issue that is too often clouded by secrecy and misconceptions.
 I hope that by casting a little light into the darkness of this disease we can achieve greater understanding and guide people to help if they need it.”